 While the SWEETSense technology has been deployed in Rwanda to monitor the effectiveness of high efficiency cook stoves and water filtration units, the same technology can be employed in cities across the US to monitor green building technologies or air quality.
 A foreign aid organization in the US can monitor a bridge in Guatemala to ensure it is in working condition.
 Alternatively, health organizations could use the SWEETSense technology to monitor air quality around factories or urban centers chocked with smog.

-The ability to collect such real-time information could help companies, NGOs, and humanitarian aid organizations determine if their projects and technologies are preforming successfully; it could also help such organizations determine if their human resources and funding are being used to the greatest effect.
+The ability to collect such real-time information could help companies, NGOs, and humanitarian aid organizations determine if their projects and technologies are performing successfully; it could also help such organizations determine if their human resources and funding are being used to the greatest effect.
 In the long run, such information can help decision makers determine if their efforts are sustainable.

 The information collected by the SWEETSense technology very well could mean a village in Africa has access to a clean source of water; it could help avert a public health crisis in Southeast Asia.
-Here in the US it could help companies determine if cutting edge green technologies are preforming the way they say they’ll perform.
+Here in the US it could help companies determine if cutting edge green technologies are performing the way they say they’ll perform.
 And these are but a few of the positive impacts the SWEETSense technology can bring to developed and developing countries.

 “Social Entrepreneurship can help address some of the on-going challenges in global health programs,” Dr. Evan Thomas, co-founder of SWEETSense, said.”
 “Through linking the market feedback mechanisms with global health, social entrepreneurs are able to evaluate the effectiveness of their products and programs.
 SWEETSense is designed to do this both as a product and a company through providing feedback t our partners on the impact of global health programs.”